Alabama lawmakers refuse to create 2nd majority-Black congressional district

 Experts have said the GOP proposals fall short of what the Supreme Court said last month is required.

-“They have pretended as though the court didn’t say what it said,” said Kareem Crayton, senior director for voting and representation at New York University’s Brennan Center for Justice.
-The Brennan Center filed a brief supporting the plaintiffs before the Supreme Court.
+“They have pretended as though the court didn’t say what it said,” said Kareem Crayton, senior director for voting and representation at New York University’s Brennan Center for Justice, which filed a brief supporting the plaintiffs before the Supreme Court.

-Those who study redistricting say that’s simply not enough, considering how sharply Alabama voters divide along racial lines.
-White people mostly vote for Republicans, and Black people mostly vote for Democrats.
-That split is also reflected among elected officials.
-There are 33 Black lawmakers in the 140-seat Alabama Legislature.
-All but one are Democrats.

-Republican lawmakers hope to showcase the issues of compact districts and unified communities in court.
-They're hoping a second round of litigation, or even another trip to the Supreme Court, will let them avoid creating a map that gives a second of Alabama’s seven congressional districts to a Democrat.

 The Associated Press receives support from several private foundations to enhance its explanatory coverage of elections and democracy.
 See more about AP's democracy initiative here.
 The AP is solely responsible for all content.